Str0iteL/account-checker/README.md

 - Simple setup.

 You'll need a cookie file to use the program, and please refrain from modifying it.
 Use it as downloaded.

-It was created for the discord server!
+The program is created strictly for the Discord server!
+Please do not distribute it outside of the Discord server.